+Dubai is an extremely wealthy region thanks to an economy supported by the financial and tourism industries.
+This has created plenty of jobs which attract foreigners from all over the world, often with high salaries and competitive benefits.
 Expats in Dubai have plenty of positive things to say about their relocation experience.
 For one, the standard of living is incredibly high.
-Sparkling clean city streets and beaches create a beautiful backdrop for daily life.
+Sparkling clean city streets and gorgeous beaches create a beautiful backdrop for daily life.
 Foreigners also feel incredibly safe in Dubai, a result of strict rules enforced by local authorities.
 Most importantly, it’s easy to feel at home in the expat community among new friends with shared international experiences.

 Istanbul is the stepping stone between Europe and Asia and the perfect destination for expats who can’t get enough of culture.
-The city itself is enormous with a total size of 1500 square kilometers (600 square miles) and 14 million people who call it home.
-Although Istanbul might be off the beaten path, this is one of the best expat cities that you don’t want to overlook.
+The city itself is enormous, with a total size of 1500 square kilometers (600 square miles) and 14 million people who call it home.
+Although Istanbul might be off the beaten path, this is one of the best expat cities that you won’t want to overlook.

-One of the main qualities that expats love about Istanbul is the authentic experience that it gives to foreigners.
+One of the main qualities that expats love about Istanbul is the authentic experience that it provides to foreigners.
 The locals are known for their outstanding friendliness and hospitality.
 The local cuisine is impeccable, with authentic versions of delicacies like Turkish coffee and doner kebab that are enjoyed all over the world.
 Cost of living in Istanbul is also quite low, especially if you’re used to paying sky-high prices in other European cities like London and Paris.